AmericanGeezus/TeamsFunctions/docs/Connect-SkypeOnline.md

 Re-Authentication may be required.

 OverrideAdminDomain Handling and Example:
+AccountId John@domain.com -
+If a Session to AzureAd is already established, the TenantDomain from Get-AzureAdCurrentSessionInfo is used.
-AccountId John@domain.com - Domain.com is first used as the OverrideAdminDomain If unsuccessful, "domain.onmicrosoft.com" is tried.
+If no Session to AzureAd exists, 'Domain.com' is tried first as the OverrideAdminDomain If unsuccessful, 'domain.onmicrosoft.com' is tried.
 If this too is unsuccessful, the OverrideAdminDomain is queried from the User for input.

 Session Timeout & Reconnection: